uufuuu/Recipes-and-Ratings-Analysis/README.md

      - `n_steps`

 4. Among all columns relevant to our anlysis, only `rating` contains missing value.
-- We decided to use listwise imputation and probablistic imputation, see $\textbf{Imputation}$ section for justification
+- We decided to use listwise imputation and probablistic imputation, see $\textbf{Imputation}$ section for justification.
   - listwise imputation: we drop all receipe that does not receive any rating.
-  - probalistic imputation, we fill missing value in `rating` by drawing random sample from all ratings received by that receipe
+  - probalistic imputation, we fill missing value in `rating` by drawing random sample from all ratings received by that receipe.

+5. We will measure a recipe's popularity by its average rating, so we created a new column that record average rating per recipe.

+6. Previously, we notice that calories are stored in the `nutrition` column.
+   - `nutrition` column contains values that looks like lisst, but they are actually strings.
+     - `[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]`
+   - so we need to extract these information from the list-like string.
+   - after that, we create columns that record them per receipe.

+7. We define a new categorical column named 'Time Involved'
+   - we categorize recipes into three different categories based on their preparation time
+     - `less than 30 minutes`
+     - `4 hours or less`
+     - `1-day-or-more`

+8. from now on, we will only focus on relevant columns, including -`averge_rating`
+   - `minutes`
+   - `time involved`
+   - `calories`
+   - `n_steps`
+   - `total fat(PDV)`
+   - `sugar(PDV)`
+   - `sodium(PDV)`
+   - `protein(PDV)`
+   - `saturated fat(PDV)`
+   - `carbohydrates(PDV)`

+- more explanation on `recipes`
+  - each row represent a particular recipe, there are 83782 recipes in total
+  - each column except `average_rating` is a feature that we are used to predict `average_rating`

 Below is the head of our league_clean dataframe.

-## Objective
-- we aim to identify key attributes that make recipes healthier and more popular.
-- Our findings could then help food bloggers and restaurants develop recipes that align with these characteristics, ultimately making their new offering healthier and more popular.

-## Tools and Techniques
-- **Python** with **Pandas** for data analysis.
-- **Data visualization** to identify trends and correlations.
-- **Statistical analysis** to interpret user ratings.

-## Key Findings (placeholder)
-- Trends in recipe types that tend to have higher ratings.
-- Relationships between ingredients or cooking techniques and user satisfaction.
+### Part II: Univariate Analysis
+#### 1. Difficulty Level
+1. We are interested in difficulty level of receips.
+Specifically, we wonder if recipes posted are complex in general.
+2. We think two features can reflect the difficulty level, time and n_steps.
+   - Intuitively, this makes sense because
+     - the more complex a recipe is, the longer time it takes to prepare.
+     - the more complex a recipe is, the more steps it involves.
+4. To get some insights, we decided to draw two histograms to get some insights.
+   - Histograms of Time
+   - Histograms of n_steps

+#### 1) Preparation Time
+we start with summary statistics, and note that
+ - recipes taking less than 20 minutes to prepare is in first quartile
+ - recipes taking 20 to 35  minutes to prepare is in second quartile
+ - recipes taking 35 to 65 minutes to prepare is in third quartile
+ - receipes taking longer than 65 minutes to prepare is in the forth quartile